 - 1 Check the hardware connections and make sure the LEDs are behaving as expected.
 See the Quick Start Guide. - 2 Check the SIM card.
-Maybe it has wrong settings (refer to Section 7.7 on page 105), the account has expired, it needs to be removed and reinserted (refer to the Quick Start Guide), or it is missing.
-See Section 36.7 on page 294 for possible SIM card problems. - 3 Make sure you entered your ISP account information correctly on the Network Setting > Broadband screen.
-Fields on this screen are case-sensitive, so make sure [Caps Lock] is not on. - 4 For models that have optional dual LAN/WAN ports, make sure you converted the LAN port to a WAN port by clicking Enable on the Network Setting > Broadband > Ethernet WAN screen.
-Then make sure you have the Ethernet WAN port connected to a modem or router.

-- If you are trying to access the Internet wirelessly, make sure that you enabled the wireless LAN in the Zyxel Device and your wireless client and that the wireless settings in the wireless client are the same as the settings in the Zyxel Device. - 6 Disconnect all the cables from your device and reconnect them. - 7 If the problem continues, contact your ISP.
+Maybe it has wrong settings, the account has expired, it needs to be removed and reinserted (refer to the Quick Start Guide), or it is missing.
+See Section 37.7 on page 329 for possible SIM card problems. - 3 Make sure you entered your ISP account information correctly on the Network Setting > Broadband screen.
+Fields on this screen are case-sensitive, so check if [Caps Lock] is on of off. - 4 Check that the WAN interface you are connected to is in the same interface group as the Ethernet connection (Network Setting > Interface Group). - 5 Make sure you have the Ethernet WAN port connected to a Modem or Router. - 6 If you set up a WAN connection using bridging service, make sure you turn off the DHCP feature in the Network Setting > Home Networking > LAN Setup screen to have the clients get WAN IP addresses directly from your ISP's DHCP server. - 7 For models that have optional dual LAN/WAN ports, make sure you converted the LAN port to a WAN port by clicking Enable on the Network Setting > Broadband > Ethernet WAN screen.
+Then make sure you have the Ethernet WAN port connected to a modem or router. - 8 If you are trying to access the Internet wirelessly, make sure that you enabled the WiFi in the Zyxel Device and your WiFi client and that the WiFi settings in the WiFi client are the same as the settings in the Zyxel Device. - 9 Disconnect all the cables from your Zyxel Device and reconnect them. - 10 If the problem continues, contact your ISP.